 June 8: Democrats introduce policing reform bill

 Congressional Democrats introduce a sweeping police misconduct reform bill, called the Justice In Policing Act, that would look to demilitarize the police and address police brutality.
 Measures include banning chokeholds and no-knock warrants.
-It is expected to be voted on in the House the week of June 22.
+While the Democrat-controlled House later approved the bill, the then-Republican-controlled Senate voted it down.

-The same day, thousands of mourners turn out in Houston for the final public viewing of Floyd ahead of his funeral.
+The same day as the legislation is introduced, thousands of mourners turn out in Houston, Floyd's hometown, for a public viewing of Floyd ahead of his funeral.
 Among those in attendance are former Vice President Joe Biden and Texas Gov. Greg Abbott.

 June 9: Floyd is laid to rest in Houston

 Thousands gather for Floyd's final funeral service.
 Dignitaries in attendance include the Rev. Al Sharpton, U.S. Rep. Al Green, actor Jamie Foxx and Houston Texans player J.J.
 Watt.
-Biden also spoke via video, calling for change for black Americans.
+Biden also speaks via video, calling for change for Black Americans.

 June 10: Floyd's brother testifies on policing reform